Juntree Siriboonrod: Pioneering Sustainable Agriculture in Thailand

 Award and Legacy

-Juntree Siriboonrod’s literary contributions have earned him numerous awards and honors, as well as a lasting legacy.
+Juntree Siriboonrodโs literary contributions have earned him numerous awards and honours, as well as a lasting legacy.

-In 2005, the Science Society of Thailand and the Science Writers and Publishers Forum established the Juntree Siriboonrod Award in his honor.
-The award celebrates achievements in the field of Thai science fiction and serves as a reminder of Siriboonrod’s literary impact.
+In 2005, the Science Society of Thailand and the Science Writers and Publishers Forum established the Juntree Siriboonrod Award in his honour.
+The award celebrates achievements in the field of Thai science fiction and serves as a reminder of Siriboonrodโs literary impact.
+On 31 March 2023, Google celebrated Juntree Siriboonrod โs 106th Birthday with a doodle.